onedeeper/clarity-examples/README.md

-# Clarity-examples
+# Modified Version of Clarity-examples

-This project contains example code for the [clarity replay parser](https://github.com/skadistats/clarity).
+This repository contains example code for the [clarity replay parser](https://github.com/skadistats/clarity) modified for the purposes of the [observer](https://github.com/onedeeper/observer) dota 2 replay application

 ## Introduction